tgen/MARS/README.md

   should check the gene biotype tag to ensure the naming convention has not changed.

-- **The path to featureCounts:** The program will search in this path to launch Subreads's featureCounts tool.
+- **The path to featureCounts:** The program will search in this path to launch Subread's featureCounts tool.
 To change, replace the path in line 9 of the USER_DEFAULTS file with an alternate path.

   The file comes with a path